mark-magic/mark-magic/packages/website/docs/en/plugin/plugin-docs.md

 #### ignore

-Configuration for files to ignore in the RSS feed, allowing the use of glob syntax.
-For example, ignore markdown files in specific directories.
+Configuration for files to ignore in the RSS feed.
+Allows the use of glob syntax, for example, to ignore markdown files in specific directories.

 ```json
 {